- Multiple myeloma is a type of cancer that affects the plasma cells of your immune system.

 Good sources of iron include:

 - lean red meat

 - tropical fruits, such as mango, papaya, pineapple, and guava

 Multiple myeloma also causes kidney disease in some people.
-As the cancer crowds out healthy blood cells, it can cause breakdown of your bone, which releases calcium into your blood.
-Also, the cancerous plasma cells make a protein that enters into your bloodstream.
+As the cancer crowds out healthy blood cells, it can cause a breakdown of bone.
+This is important because your bones release calcium into your blood.
+Cancerous plasma cells can also make a protein that goes into your bloodstream.

 You have a higher risk of infection while you’re being treated for multiple myeloma.
-This is because your immune system has been weakened by both cancer and chemotherapy treatment.
-Washing your hands often and staying away from family and friends who are sick can help keep you from catching colds and other viruses.
+This is because your immune system is compromised by both cancer and chemotherapy treatment.
+Washing your hands often and staying away from people who are sick can help keep you from catching colds and other viruses.

 - whole grains such as oatmeal and brown rice

 - dried fruits such as raisins, figs, apricots, prunes

 One study showed that the supplement curcumin, a compound found in the spice turmeric, may reduce your risk of becoming resistant to certain chemotherapy drugs.
 This helps ensure the chemotherapy drugs are an effective treatment option.